DigitalAthletics/TabletopDiscordBot/README.md

 ![This is an image](DiceRoll.JPG)

-There is also few other commands like
+There is also few other commands.
+You can see full list by typing $commands.
-$weaponacc x,y - to do a hit roll
-and
-$weapondmg x,y - to do a damage roll

 It also makes playing from phone much more comfortable, allowing you to stay in Discord and not switching apps every time to check data in table.